 Even if a written policy isn’t put in place, discussing best practices and defining boundaries with the team will benefit everyone in the long run.

-Companies are quick to jump ship when a new tech trend emerges and forget to ask themselves how these tools will fit into their workflow.
-Without proper use of Slack or other team collaboration platforms, the results can be frustration, becoming unproductive and then result in quitting or blaming the tools.
-Slack is a tool that attracts and if not used well, distracts.
-It’s up to the people and the organization to dictate how to best use the tool, and not let the tool use you.
+Companies are quick to jump on board when a new tech trend emerges yet forget to ask themselves how these tools will fit into their workflow.
+And when you’re not sure how you’ll use that tech, the results can be frustration, becoming unproductive and then quitting or blaming the tools.
+It’s up to the people and the organization to dictate how to best use the tool – and not let the tool use you.